Measuring the Low-Energy Weak Mixing Angle with Supernova Neutrinos: Supernova neutrino flux

 as a function of neutrino energy $E_\nu$ regardless of species, with $d$ being the distance of the CCSN and $E^{tot}_{\nu_\beta}$ the total energy emitted through one species.
 In practice, Eq.~\eqref{eq:GarchingFormula} is used to describe the energy spectrum of both the time-integrated flux as $f_{\nu_\beta} \left( E_{\nu_\beta} \right)$, and the time-dependent flux as $f_{\nu_\beta} \left( E_{\nu_\beta},t \right)$ with $\alpha_{\beta}(t)$ and $\langle E_{\nu_\beta}(t) \rangle$.
 Correspondingly, Eq.~\eqref{eq: SN neutrino flux} can also describe the total differential flux $\Phi \left( E_\nu,t \right)$ with $\langle E_{\nu_\beta}(t) \rangle$ and $f_{\nu_\beta} \left( E_{\nu_\beta},t \right)$, after replacing $E^{tot}_{\nu_\beta}$ with the neutrino luminosity $\mathcal{L}_{\nu_\beta} (t)$.
 The time-integrated flux is defined as $\Phi \left( E_\nu \right) \equiv \int \Phi \left( E_\nu,t \right) \mathrm{d}t$.

 The neutrino fluxes from CCSN simulations depend not only on the properties of progenitor star (e.g., mass, compactness, etc.~\cite{OConnor:2012bsj,Seadrow:2018ftp}) but also on the nuclear matter equation of state (EoS)~\cite{Pan:2017tpk,daSilvaSchneider:2020ddu,Raduta:2021coc}.
 We use realistic values of $\alpha_\beta (t)$, $\langle E_{\nu_\beta} (t) \rangle$ and $\mathcal{L}_{\nu_\beta} (t)$ from 4 CCSN explosion models provided by the Garching group, considering the above factors.
-These models are listed in Table~\ref{tab: CCSN models}, and refer to Ref.~\cite{Hudepohl:2013zsj,Mirizzi:2015eza}.
-The temporal evolution of the neutrino spectral parameters is shown in Fig.~\ref{figure1} for the models s11.2-S and s27.0-L, where the former (latter) model results in the smallest (largest) expected number of event counts among the 4 models (see Sec.~\ref{Section 3}).
+These models are listed in Table~\ref{tab: CCSN models}, and refer to Refs.~\cite{Hudepohl:2013zsj,Mirizzi:2015eza}.
+The temporal evolution of the neutrino spectral parameters is shown in Fig.~\ref{figure1} for the models s11.2-S and s27.0-L, where the former (latter) model results in the smallest (largest) expected number of event counts among the 4 models (see Sect.~\ref{Section 3}).
+The explosions of these CCSN models were artificially triggered at $\sim\!0.5\,\rm s$ after bounce and some kinks appear accordingly in the neutrino curves at $\sim\!0.5\,\rm s$, which do not lead to any significant perturbing consequences for the subsequent proto-neutron star cooling evolution~\cite{Mirizzi:2015eza}.
+The feature seen during this time will not appear in self-consistent explosion models.
+We find that the neutrinos emitted during $0.5\!\sim\!0.53\,\rm s$ only contribute to the total CE$\nu$NS events by $<\!2\%$.
 Note that the time-integrated flux $\Phi \left( E_\nu \right)$ is already sufficient to compute the total number of CE$\nu$NS events, and that is also what we can directly construct from the detection by other neutrino observatories.
-We further remark that the CCSN models can also be calibrated by multi-messenger observations, which provide more reliable information on the time-dependent supernova neutrino emission for a nearby CCSN explosion in the future.